ProjectCALC/ProjectCALC/README.md

 # ProjectCALC
-Please put the files in the right folder.
+Please put your files in the right folder.